International companies have a particular interest in

 There are other subtle examples of cultural variations that influence the atmosphere of negotiations,

 Especially in the case of different gender

 So, an Iranian businessman would never publicly shake hands with a female counterpart.

 - Japanese proceed with transactions only too slowly

-- while Americans ever in haste to strike a deal
+- while Americans are ever in haste to strike a deal

 Role of leadership and consensus within negotiating teams

-Americans demonstrate authoritarian tendencies and small negotiating teams → while the Chinese pursue consensus in their bigger teams, that are slower to act.
+Americans demonstrate authoritarian tendencies and small negotiating teams → while the Chinese pursue agreement in their bigger crews, which are slower to act.

 Using a mobile in public